DaphneLai/mediapipe/README.md

 # mediapipe
 hand tracking and gesture recognition

-test the all-track.py file! other sketch files are for funsies
+test the all-track.py file! other sketch files are for funsies. closed fist detection only works with right hand rn.